jelizaga/terminally.js/README.md

 Make sure your **terminally.js** text is in a **monospace font** for maximum authenticity.
 Or don't, if you're feeling creative.

-**terminally.js** doesn't have to be used to solely simulate a terminal; you can use it for other text animation effects if you're feeling creative.

 ## License
 ```
 Copyright 2020 Joel Elizaga